uemurm/test-automation-with-selenium-webdriver-for-java-2124033/README.md

-# Test Automation with Selenium WebDriver for myself
+# Test Automation with Selenium WebDriver for Myself

 This is the repository for the LinkedIn Learning course `Test Automation with Selenium WebDriver for Java`.
 The full course is available from [LinkedIn Learning][lil-course-url].